ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 {: #fortinetvm_considerations-specs-vms}

 * All options include a highly available (HA) pair of virtual machines (VMs).
-* 2, 4, or 8 vCPUs per VM.
+* 2, 4, 8, or 16 CPUs per VM.
 The number depends on the deployment size and subscription type.
 * 4, 6, or 12 GB RAM per VM.
 The number depends on the deployment size and subscription type.

 ### High availability